Plan Your Visit

 The MoLI Shop

-The MoLI shop will be open from 11.30am to 7.30pm, Tuesday to Sunday.
+The MoLI shop will be open from 10.30am to 6pm, Tuesday to Sunday (open until 7.30 pm on Thursday).
+The shop is also open bank holiday Mondays.
 A haven for book lovers, the MoLI shop stocks a wonderful selection of Irish literature and poetry for all ages, as well as a meticulously curated selection of local handmade crafts.
 A gift wrapping service is also available for those last minute surprises!

 The Commons Café